6 homicides reported in Philadelphia; no arrests announced

-PHILADELPHIA (AP) - Police say it’s been a violent few days in Philadelphia with six homicides recorded between early Friday and Sunday night.
+PHILADELPHIA (AP) - Police say it’s been a violent few days in Philadelphia with six homicides recorded between early Friday and Sunday night in addition to the shooting death of a police officer.

 Police say 25-year-old Quincy White was shot in north Philadelphia’s Yorktown neighborhood shortly after 12:30 a.m.
 Friday and died soon afterward at a hospital.